nikomatsakis/rustnation-24/index.md

 ???

-This is Barbara.
+To better understand the value prop, we're going to tell a story, and it starts with Barbara.
 She's a Rust programmer.
+She's also a drawing that my daughter made some years back.

 ---
 name: thumbnails